DickinsonCollege/FarmData2/farmdata2/farmdata2_api/README.md

 - **Development Environment**: `http://fd2_phpmyadmin`
 - **Local Browser**: `http://localhost:8181`

-Login credentials are provided for both `farm` and `root` users in the development documentation.
+Login credentials are provided for both `farm` and `root` users in the developer documentation.

 ## Testing Endpoints